Configuration Reference

 Bootstrap File Seeding

-Set GATEWAY_BOOTSTRAP_FILE to a YAML file path to seed tenants, API keys, and routes on first startup.
-This is designed for full unlicensed mode where state is persisted in a database.
+Set DVARA_BOOTSTRAP_FILE to a YAML file path to seed tenants, API keys, and routes on first startup.
+This is designed for first-time tenant seeding before the Flightdeck UI is in use; entries are idempotently upserted on every boot, so re-running with the same file is safe.

 tenants: